Skysurfer Strike Force

-The titular five-piece superhero team are Earth's guardians against the vile Cybron and his bio-borgs who use the powers of flight and the sky for their crusades against evil.
+The titular five-piece superhero team are Earth's guardians against the vile Cybron and his bio-borgs.
+The guardians use the powers of flight and the sky for their crusades against evil.
 The Skysurfers used technologically advanced watches that transformed them from their casual clothing to their battle attire and weapons, similar to the Battle of the Planets.
 During the transformations, their cars transform into rocket-powered aerial surfboards.